 The project "Parktopia" (which is also part of the public art festival of Moreland November -December 2018 ) was seen as a great way to begin the activation of the site.

-The Parktopia project is a series of art and environment workshops in the local Pascoe Vale North Primary School which focus upon kids ideas on how to turn the park into a thriving, living place space for all to enjoy.
-The Parktopia project will be celebrated with the presentation of Merlynston Creek Park as a thriving living play space - a site activation by children, artists and community on Friday 16th November 4.30- 6.30pm.
+The Parktopia project was a series of art and environment workshops in the local Pascoe Vale North Primary School which focussed on the kids ideas on how to turn the park into a thriving, living place space for all to enjoy.
+The Parktopia project was celebrated with the presentation of Merlynston Creek Park as a thriving living play space - a site activation by children, artists and community on Friday 16th November 4.30- 6.30pm.

-The first week of Parktopia in school has focussed upon exploring the history and heritage of Merlynston Creek Park.
+The first week of planning for Parktopia was in school and focussed on exploring the history and heritage of Merlynston Creek Park.
 The students participated in a smoking ceremony on site with Wurundjeri elder Aunty Joy Murphy Wandin and listened to stories connecting them to country.
-In the following weeks the students will be engaged in design activities which engage them in imaginative processes of making to reimagine the park.
+In the following weeks the students were involved in design activities which engaged them in imaginative processes to reimagine the park.

 Site features and inspiration

-Take a 360 view of the site and explore the circles for ideas!
+Take a 360 view of the site and click circles for ideas!

 Find more in the document library, like detailed maps and site information.